blaze-rowland/blaze-ui/README.md

 >Blaze-UI is a light-weight structural framework with plenty of helpers and components to quickly structure your next application.
 My goal was to create something that not only would I want to use, but would be easy to remember, learn and build on top of.
 Other frameworks take a lot of back-and-forth between the documentation and developing; I'm confident that with Blaze-UI that won't be the case.
 Do things yourself; I encourage using this as a structure, so build upon it.
 No two sites should look the same when using this.
 >
-> Before we begin; this is not meant to be a replacement for frameworks like Bootstrap, Semantic, Foundation, etc. I wanted to create this for a structure, but that seemed to plain.
+> Before we begin; this is not meant to be a replacement for frameworks like Bootstrap, Semantic, Foundation, etc. I wanted to create this for structure, but that seemed to plain.
 So, I've included some useful helpers and components to get your project off the ground quickly and easily.

 ----